 If it smells like it is too hot, immediately lift the grinder off the floor or move it to an area where it can spin freely again which will allow the fan to pass cool air through the grinder and cool it down.
 This will only take about 20 seconds.
-Angle grinders are OK used to their capacity which naturally slows them down a bit, but try not to slow them too much.
+Angle grinders are OK used to their capacity which naturally slows them down a bit, but tries not to slow them too much.

 What slowing the grinder does:

 On very sticky materials the friction from the disc melting the product on the floor can cause the grinder to work so hard that it slows down to half its speed.
 The extra load pulls more current through the windings and causes them to heat up and it slows down the fan that is meant to keep them cool.

 The result – a double whammy of heat! … but still some cooling.

 Stopping the grinder at that time removes all cooling so that the temperature rises and ruins the motor wiring.
 The result – new grinder.